Antrim, New Hampshire

 Antrim is a town in Hillsborough County, New Hampshire, United States.
 The population was 2,651 at the 2020 census.
 The main village in the town, where 1,395 people lived at the 2020 census, is defined as the Antrim census-designated place (CDP) and is located at the intersection of U.S. Route 202 and New Hampshire Route 31.
 The town of Antrim also includes the villages of Antrim Center, North Branch, and Clinton Village.

 History

-Settled in 1741 and incorporated on March 22, 1777, this town did not receive its incorporated name until 1778.
+Settled in 1744 and incorporated on March 22, 1777, this town did not receive its incorporated name until 1778.
 It was named for County Antrim in the north of Ireland, now part of Northern Ireland, which was the native home of the land's owner, Philip Riley.
 Scots-Irish settlers established a Presbyterian church in Antrim in 1788.

 With falls providing water power, Great Brook was once lined with over twenty mills along its course from Gregg Lake to the Contoocook River.
 Commercial development centered on South Antrim, now the main village of Antrim.
 Cutlery was the major industry in this town, beginning with the manufacturing of apple-paring machines in 1864.
 The manufacture of cutlery continued in Antrim through 1989.
 The town is now largely a bedroom community for Peterborough and Hillsborough.
-It was home to the now-defunct Nathaniel Hawthorne College.
+The now-defunct Nathaniel Hawthorne College was in the area of town known as North Branch.
+The former college campus is now home to Hawthorne Academy.